Search

 Kahn's Algorithm (BFS approach)

 Kahn's algorithm is the most intuitive way to think about topological sort.
-The idea is simple: find everything that has no dependencies, process it, then remove it from the graph and repeat.
+The idea is to find everything that has no dependencies, process it, then remove it from the graph and repeat.
 It's exactly what you'd do if you were manually figuring out a build order on a whiteboard.

 Here's the step-by-step: